bushw011/intro-to-git/README.md

 so Pat might use `git checkout -b chris_info` to create the branch for setting up Chris's info.

-In WebStorm, you can accomplish this through the
-`VCS -> Git -> Branches…` dialogue, choosing the `New Branch` option.

 ## Creating a page